mervynvangompel/mervynvangompel/README.md

 * 💼 Background in business analysis (banking & retail) and ERP implementation/support
 * 🖥 5 years in IT infrastructure (retail sector)
-* ☁️ 1 year in cloud with focus on Azure, Azure DevOps, and Terraform
+* ☁️ 1+ year as Cloud Engineer specializing in Azure, DevOps automation, and Infrastructure as Code
 * 🌍 Currently based in Switzerland with experience working in Belgium, Germany, and New Zealand
-* 🚀 Interested in DevOps, CI/CD, Docker, Kubernetes and automation
+* 🚀 Passionate about DevOps practices, container orchestration, and cloud-native technologies

 ---